 The low loading lip makes it easy to load big items into the car, but there's no spare wheel.
 And while thin A-pillars make forward visibility good, chunky rear pillars mean reversing is awkward.
 Plus, although the split rear screen has been lowered, it still interferes with your view out of the back.

-There's no hybrid model of the Civic, but the diesel engines do a good job of keeping running costs as low as possible.
+There's no hybrid model of the Civic, but the diesel engine does a good job of keeping running costs as low as possible.
 The petrol engines are decent as well - the 1.4-litre i-VTEC petrol will return 52.3mpg and emits 129g/km of CO2, while the 1.8 i-VTEC gets 48.7mpg and 137g/km, or a slightly less impressive 44.8mpg and 148g/km when paired to the auto ‘box.

-The 2.2-litre i-DTEC diesel returns 67.3mpg and emits just 110g/km.

-However, it’s the 1.6-litre diesel that is the cheapest Civic to run as it can return a Golf BlueMotion-rivalling mpg figure of 78.5 and emits only 94g/km of CO2.
+However, it’s the 1.6-litre diesel that is the cheapest Civic to run as it can return a near Golf BlueMotion-rivalling mpg figure of 78.5mpg and emits only 94g/km of CO2.
 It’s definitely the engine to go for if you look to keep an eye on running costs.

-The most recent Honda Civic is cheaper to insure than the previous model thanks to lower insurance groups, and with strong residual values across the range, you’ll get a lot of your money back come resale time despite the lack of an extended warranty.
+The most recent Honda Civic is cheaper to insure than the previous model thanks to lower insurance groups, and with strong residual values across the range, you’ll get a lot of your money back come resale time despite the lack of a standard extended warranty.